 Issued in November 2020 and effective in January 2021, the Airport implemented relief policies (2021 COVID-19 Relief Policies) for revenue contracts providing payment deferrals and certain fee waivers.
 For the signatory airlines, participants were required to maintain payment compliance through the policy term and were required to pay 75% of their fixed and variable rate billings as outlined in the Use and Lease Agreements for 2021.
 The remaining 25% of these billings must be paid over the next five years in equal annual installments starting in 2022 and any outstanding balance is charged interest at the U.S. Treasury Note rate set at 1.63% as of February 1, 2022.
 As of December 31, 2021, 15 signatory airlines were under the 2021 COVID-19 Relief Policy.
-As of December 31, 2022, and December 31, 2021, approximately \$13.6 million and \$92.9 million, respectively of payments were deferred with the signatory airlines.
-As of December 31, 2022, deferred payment balance reduced by \$79.3 million as some of the airlines paid the full outstanding deferred balances.
+As of December 31, 2023, and December 31, 2022, approximately \$8.5 million and \$13.6 million, respectively, of deferred payments balance remained outstanding.
+Also, under the 2021 COVID-19 Rent Relief Policy, the Airport will credit up to 25% of the annual \$40.0 million (Airline Revenue Credit) through 2026.
+Under the Use and Lease Agreement, the Airport shares with the signatory airlines 50% of Net Revenues (as defined by the bond ordinance) remaining at the end of each year.
+The Airline Revenue Credit, up to \$40.0 million, is credited in the following year to the airline rates and charges.
 For the concessionaires, the minimum annual guarantees, contractually due on a monthly basis, were waived for the year 2021 and were charged only for the contractual percentage of the concessionaires' gross sales.
-For rental car companies, the minimum annual guarantees, contractually due on a monthly basis, were waived for the year 2021 and were charged the contractually percentage of their gross sales.
-Rental car companies were provided a three-month payment deferral of the ground and facility billings for January, February, and March 2021.
+For rental car companies, the minimum annual guarantees, contractually due on a monthly basis, were waived for the year 2021 and were charged the contractual percentage of their gross sales.
+Rental car companies were provided a threemonth payment deferral of the ground and facility billings for January, February, and March 2021.
 Deferred ground and facility payments were due by December 31, 2021 and were collected.